ReactiveX/RxGo/README.md

 observable.Map(transform, rxgo.WithPool(32))
 ```

-In this example, we create a pool of 32 goroutines that consume concurrently to the same channel.
-If the operation is CPU-bound, we can use the `WithCPUPool()` that creates a pool based on the number of logical CPUs.
+In this example, we create a pool of 32 goroutines that consume items concurrently from the same channel.
+If the operation is CPU-bound, we can use the `WithCPUPool()` option that creates a pool based on the number of logical CPUs.

 ## Supported Operators in RxGo